tmr08c/tmr08c.github.io/content/blog/ecto-explain/index.md

  end
 ```

-Because the result of `explain` is a string containing the `EXPLAIN` results, I `IO.puts` it.
-I reccommend `IO.puts` over `IO.inspect` because it will print the newlines and better format the result.
+Because the result of `explain` is a string containing the `EXPLAIN` results, I recommend `IO.puts` over `IO.inspect` because it will print the newlines and better format the result.

 In practice, making this change can be a bit of a pain.
-By no longer retruning the result of your query, you often break downstream work.
-If you are trying to `EXPLAIN` something that results from particular UI interactions, you may want the query to actually execute to avoid breaking things too much.
+By no longer returning the result of your query, you will break the consumers of this function.
+If you need a quick peek into what the database is doing this is probably okay.
+However, if you are tuning the query, you may want to run this multiple times.
+Returning the query results may be preferable in this case as it will allow you to validate you haven't altered the results.

 To preserve the pipeline and avoid copying and pasting my query, I turn to [`Kernel.tap/2`](https://hexdocs.pm/elixir/main/Kernel.html#tap/2).
 Released in `1.12`, `tap/2` will pipe its first argument as the argument to the function you pass in as the second argument.
-Unlike [`Kernel.then/2`](https://hexdocs.pm/elixir/main/Kernel.html#then/2), `tap/2` ignores the result of your function and passes on the value unchanged.
-For our use, this allows us to pass in our query, explain it, and then pass it, unchanged, to our query function.
-Let's see what this actually looks like:
+Rather than passing on the result of the function, `tap/2` returns the original value.
+By preserving the value, we can pipe in the query, `explain` it, and then pass it, unchanged, to our query function.
+Let's see what this looks like:

 ```ex
 def posts_with_recent_activity() do